ayush0904/parking/README.md

-parking-Admin
+Parking Admin App

-Parking Admin App This is a hybrid app for parking and can be run on Android or Ios or direclty onto your browser
+This is a hybrid app for parking and can be run on Android or Ios or direclty onto your browser

 Working Directory
 www